“What should I expect to

 In the New Testament, Christ’s Church is depicted as circles of friends who gather to grow in Christ through communal songs, prayer, fellowship, learning, and serving needs.

-The very reason we created BASICS was to offer a church community like the New Testament describes.
+We created BASIC G5.6 to offer a church community like the New Testament describes.
 That means meeting two foundational expectations that a reasonable person should have of authentic Christ-followers.

 First, everything will be centered on Christ and the truth of His Word.